fork-apps/License-Plate-Recognition/README.md

 * Numpy

 ## Start
-You have to create have **yolov3 of weights, config file and file weight.h5 to predict characters**.
+You have to create **yolov3 of weights, config file and file weight.h5 to predict characters**.
 After that, run the command
 <br/>
 ```python example.py -i image_path```